Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 1. Unplug your Samsung RF28R7351SR from the electrical outlet.

-3. Open the freezer door and allow the interior to warm for 5-10 minutes.
+3. Open the freezer door and let it warm for 5-10 minutes.
 This helps loosen any ice buildup around the fill tube area.

-4. Place towels on the freezer floor to catch any water drainage.
+4. Put towels on the freezer floor to catch any water drainage.

 Step 2: Remove the Ice Maker Assembly

-1. Locate the ice maker unit inside the freezer compartment of the RF28R7351SR.
-It’s typically positioned in the upper corner of the freezer.
+1. Find the ice maker unit inside the freezer compartment, usually in the upper corner.

-2. You’ll see three Phillips head screws holding the ice maker to the freezer wall—one at the top and two at the bottom corners.
+2. There are three Phillips head screws holding the ice maker to the freezer wall—one at the top and two at the bottom corners.

-3. Remove all three screws using your Phillips head screwdriver.
-Keep these screws in a safe place for reinstallation.
+3. Remove all three screws with your Phillips head screwdriver, keeping them safe for reinstallation.

 4. Gently pull the ice maker assembly toward you.
-You’ll notice a plastic water supply line connected to the back.
-Note the orientation before disconnecting.
+Note the orientation of the plastic water supply line connected to the back before disconnecting.

-5. Disconnect the water line by pinching the quick-disconnect fitting or unscrewing it, depending on your model variant.
-Some RF28R7351SR models use push-fit connectors that release when you squeeze the collar.
+5. Disconnect the water line by pinching the quick-disconnect fitting or unscrewing it, depending on your model.
+Some RF28R7351SR models have push-fit connectors that release when you squeeze the collar.

-6. Set the ice maker assembly aside on a clean surface.
-Do not drop it, as internal components are fragile.
+6. Set the ice maker assembly aside carefully on a clean surface.
+Don’t drop it; internal parts can be fragile.

 Step 3: Access the Freezer Back Panel

-1. The fill tube runs along the back interior wall of the freezer.
-You need to access this panel.
+1. The fill tube runs along the back interior wall of the freezer, so you need to access this panel.

-2. Look for the back panel of the freezer compartment.
-On the RF28R7351SR, this panel is usually held in place by clips or screws along the top edge.
+2. Look for the back panel of the freezer compartment, usually held by clips or screws along the top edge.

 3. If clipped: Gently pull the top of the panel toward you and lift it free from the clips.

-4. If screwed: Remove the Phillips head screws along the top edge using your screwdriver.
+4. If screwed: Remove the Phillips head screws along the top edge with your screwdriver.

-5. You may need to remove shelving to access the panel completely.
-Set these aside carefully.
+5. You might need to remove shelving to access the panel completely; set these aside carefully.

-6. Once the panel is free, you’ll have direct access to the interior water lines running vertically along the freezer back wall.
+6. Once the panel is free, you’ll have direct access to the internal water lines running vertically along the back wall.

 Step 4: Locate and Inspect the Fill Tube

-1. Using your flashlight, examine the back wall of the freezer compartment.
-The ice maker fill tube is a white or clear plastic tube, approximately ½ inch in diameter.
+1. Use your flashlight to examine the back wall of the freezer compartment.
+The ice maker fill tube is a white or clear plastic tube, about ½ inch in diameter.

-2. The fill tube on the RF28R7351SR has a heating element wrapped around it—this appears as a thin wire or metal band spiraling around the tube.
-This heating element prevents water inside from freezing.
+2. This tube has a heating element wrapped around it, which appears as a thin wire or metal band spiraling around it to prevent water from freezing.

 3. Trace the tube from top to bottom.
-Look for any visible cracks, splits, or white crystalline deposits (mineral buildup) that indicate a leak.
+Look for any visible cracks, splits, or white crystalline deposits (mineral buildup) indicating a leak.

 4. If you see cracks, the tube must be replaced.
-Even small cracks will worsen over time and cause water damage.
+Even small cracks can worsen and lead to water damage over time.

-5. Check the heating element connections.
-There should be two small wires leading from the heating element to electrical connectors.
-If these are disconnected, that’s your problem—the unheated line froze and cracked.
+5. Check the heating element connections—there should be two small wires leading from the heating element to electrical connectors.
+If these are disconnected, that’s your issue—the unheated line froze and cracked.

 Step 5: Disconnect the Old Fill Tube

-1. At the top of the RF28R7351SR freezer compartment, you’ll find where the fill tube connects to the water inlet valve or main supply line.
+1. At the top of the RF28R7351SR freezer compartment, locate where the fill tube connects to the water inlet valve or main supply line.
 This connection is usually a compression fitting or quick-connect.

 2. If it’s a compression fitting: Use your adjustable wrench to hold the hex nut while turning the fitting counterclockwise.
 Have your towel ready—water may drip.

-4. Disconnect any wires from the heating element.
-Note their positions or take a photo for reference.
+4. Disconnect any wires from the heating element, noting their positions or taking a photo for reference.

 5. Remove any clips or brackets holding the tube to the freezer wall.
 These are usually small plastic clips that unsnap or unscrew.

 6. Carefully pull the old tube down and out of the freezer.
-It may be stuck with ice, so be patient and gentle.
+If it’s stuck with ice, be patient and gentle.

 Step 6: Install the New Fill Tube

-1. Unpack your replacement fill tube assembly for the RF28R7351SR.
-Inspect it for any damage before installation.
+1. Unpack your replacement fill tube assembly for the RF28R7351SR and inspect it for damage.

-2. If the heating element is separate from the tube, wrap it around the new tube following the same spiral pattern as the old one.
-Secure it with the provided clips.
+2. If the heating element is separate, wrap it around the new tube following the same spiral pattern as the old one, securing it with the provided clips.

-3. Connect the heating element wires to their original connectors.
-Push firmly until you hear or feel a click.
+3. Reconnect the heating element wires to their original connectors, pushing firmly until you hear or feel a click.

 4. Route the new tube along the same path as the old one, securing it with clips at regular intervals (every 12-18 inches) to prevent vibration damage.

 5. Connect the top of the tube to the water inlet valve using the same method as the original connection (compression fitting or quick-connect).
-Tighten firmly but do not overtighten, which can crack compression fittings.
+Tighten firmly but don’t overtighten, as this can crack compression fittings.

-6. Ensure the heating element is fully connected and has no exposed wires.
+6. Ensure the heating element is connected fully with no exposed wires.

 Step 7: Reconnect the Ice Maker